youngfish42/Awesome-FL/README.md

 ## Update log

-*Last updated: 2022/05/24*
+*Last updated: 2022/05/25*

+*2022/05/25 - add the paper list of FL on tabular data and Tree algorithms*

 *2022/05/24 - complete the paper and code lists of FL on graph data and Graph Neural Networks*

 *2022/05/23 - add the paper list of FL on graph data and Graph Neural Networks*

-*2022/05/21* - update all of Federated Learning Framework
+*2022/05/21 - update all of Federated Learning Framework*

 ### FL on Graph Data and Graph Neural Networks

-This section partially refers to [DBLP](https://dblp.uni-trier.de/search?q=Federated%20graph%7Csubgraph%7Cgnn) search engine and repositorys [Awesome-Federated-Learning-on-Graph-and-GNN-papers](https://github.com/huweibo/Awesome-Federated-Learning-on-Graph-and-GNN-papers) and [Awesome-Federated-Machine-Learning](https://github.com/innovation-cat/Awesome-Federated-Machine-Learning#16-graph-neural-networks).
+This section partially refers to [DBLP](https://dblp.uni-trier.de/search?q=Federated%20graph%7Csubgraph%7Cgnn) search engine and repositories [Awesome-Federated-Learning-on-Graph-and-GNN-papers](https://github.com/huweibo/Awesome-Federated-Learning-on-Graph-and-GNN-papers) and [Awesome-Federated-Machine-Learning](https://github.com/innovation-cat/Awesome-Federated-Machine-Learning#16-graph-neural-networks).

 | Title                                                        | Venue                  | Year | Ref  | Materials                                                    |
 | ------------------------------------------------------------ | ---------------------- | ---- | ---- | ------------------------------------------------------------ |